 The maximum arity of facts across the problems we evaluate with is two.
 We could therefore represent the state for all included problems as a simple graph consisting of only nodes and edges, as~\citet{janisch2024applications} or~\citet{DBLP:conf/aips/GargBM19}.
 This is a format which is also known as \acp{kg}, or \ac{rdf} graphs, within certain research contexts~\citep{DBLP:conf/naacl/AmmanabroluR19}.
-It is not common for works that handle \acp{kg} to incorporate numeric features, or object-specific features at all, which we assume to have available. \citet{DBLP:conf/icml/FeyHHLR0YYL24} presents a graph representation directly influenced by relational databases, which extends simple graphs to include heterogeneous data.
-They do, however, represent unary attributes as fixed-sized vectors, analogous to the table columns in relational databases.
-The bipartite representation we use is flexible in that entities can be represented with variably-sized sets of unary attributes.
-Being able to ignore missing attributes without padding is useful for problems where there are many possible object attributes, but only a small subset are present at a given time.
-We may, for instance, want to define many possible alerts for entities in a network intrusion detection system, where only the observed alerts are included in the agent input.
+However, it is not common for works that handle \acp{kg} to incorporate numeric features, or object-specific features at all, which we require. \citet{DBLP:conf/icml/FeyHHLR0YYL24} presents a graph representation directly influenced by relational databases, which extends simple graphs to include heterogeneous data.
+They group unary attributes of entities into fixed-sized vectors, analogous to the table columns in relational databases, forming a heterogeneous graph.
+The bipartite representation we use is more flexible in that entities can be represented with variably-sized sets of unary attributes.
+Being able to ignore missing or unseen attributes without padding is practical for problems where there are many possible object attributes, but only a small subset are present at a given time.
+We may, for instance, want to define many possible alerts for hosts in a network intrusion detection system, while only including the alerts that have actually been observed in the agent input.

-In addition to changing the graph structure, there are also alternate methods for encoding the information in the graph which we considered.
+In addition to changing the graph structure, there are also alternate methods for encoding the information in the graph, such as the graph attention method we describe in Appendix~\ref{sec:transformer}.
 The conceptually simpler \ac{wl} algorithm can be used instead of neural message-passing to encode the nodes and graph into latent states.
 However, for domains with continuous state variables the number of possible states becomes infinite, and we lose the ability to interpolate between latent states.
 Modifications can be made to the \ac{wl} to allow for continuous representations~\citep{DBLP:conf/nips/ChenT24}.
 We have also noted methods for belief propagation on factor graphs which incorporate neural networks, such as the one by~\cite{DBLP:conf/nips/KuckCTLSSE20}, which could provide a different method for message-passing compared to the \ac{wl} algorithm.